fuzzygroup/blog/_posts/2022-07-08-rust-alternatives-to-textmate-2-the-agony-of-despair.md

 Note 1: I left Zee in here because of its 100 fps claim.
 Performance really matters; they get props for realizing that.

 Note 2: With exactly 2 graphical editors, I have to relax this criteria (perhaps).

+Note 3: Neovide is graphical but it is also a VIM style editor (technically a front end to NeoVim) so the graphics are minimal (but if you are a VI person that's what you want).

 ### Basic Conformation to Platform Conventions